chris-zhanran-lin/JCR/README.md

-In particular, JCRs unify the classical notions of confidence intervals (such as standard Z and t-intervals), and modern distribution-free methods for predictive inference (specifically conformal prediction)
+In particular, JCRs unify the classical notions of confidence intervals (such as standard Z and t-intervals), and modern distribution-free methods for predictive inference (specifically conformal prediction).

 The figure below illustrates a JCR